Curriculum Detail - Grade 1

 • First Grade Science

-• Compare vertebrate to invertebrate animals, including their characteristics and adaptations
+• Compare vertebrate and invertebrate animals, examining their structures, functions and adaptations

-• Experiment with mechanical engineering and wind turbine design
+• Experiment with mechanical engineering concepts by designing and testing wind turbines

-• Participate in outdoor experiential education–Learning at Butler Days and seasonal gardening
+• Participate in outdoor experiential education during Learning at Butler Days and seasonal gardening

 • First Grade Technology